kzap/platform-demo/README.md

     kind create cluster --config ./kind/cluster-worker.yaml
     ```

-- Install ArgoCD using `kustomize` so it can fetch all the other applications (Run it twice because CRDs are not installed the first time)
+- Install ArgoCD using `kustomize` so it can fetch all the other applications (Run it twice because CRDs are installed the first time)

     ```sh
     kubectl --context kind-platform apply -k ./gitops-repo/argocd/platform